Hanamaruki-ai/AI-Kyoji-Sekkei-Unified-Kernel/README.md

 ---

-🔗 For the English academic introduction, see ACADEMIC_INTRO_EN.md
+🔗 For the English academic introduction, see ACADEMIC_INTRO_EN.md 🔗 For the Japanese academic introduction, see ACADEMIC_INTRO_JP.md
 > **Document Version:** 1.0
 > **Author:** Hanamaruki
 > **License:** Creative Commons BY 4.0 / MIT (for implementation)